CoffeeSprout/ansible-role-netdata/README.md

 Install and configure netdata for FreeBSD, RHEL based systems and Debian using the package manager.
 We disable ACLK by default
+Optionally you might want to disable  the default alarms...

+    netdata_enable_stock_health_configuration: "yes"

 Role Variables
 --------------